cloudfoundry/jdbctestapp/README.md

 This application is supposed to be deployed to [Cloud Foundry](https://cloudfoundry.org), which requires a fat JAR for deployment.
 However, before the JAR is generated, the project needs some DB-specific adjustments.
-These can be made by running one of the configuration gradle tasks provided: either `configureForMysql`, or `configureForPostgres` depending on the required database.
+These can be made by running one of the configuration gradle tasks provided: either `configureForMysql`, `configureForPostgres`, or `configureForSQLServer` depending on the required database.

 After that, running `gradlew bootJar` will produce a JAR pre-configured for the indicated database engine in `build/libs`.